-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) Facilities must be available and functioning and must include inpatient, outpatient, imaging, laboratory, rehabilitation, and research resources.
-(Core) - I.D.1.b) Operating rooms must be equipped for foot and ankle surgery.
-(Core) - I.D.1.c) There should be clinical services available for the education of fellows, including radiology, pathology, rheumatology, endocrinology, laboratory medicine, infectious disease, rehabilitation, and prosthetics and orthotics.
-(Detail) - I.D.1.d)
+I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.

-A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow, without adversely diluting the educational experience of the orthopaedic surgery residents if present.
-(Core) - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for:
+I.D.1.a) Resources must include: I.D.1.a).(1) inpatient, ambulatory care, and laboratory facilities; (Core) I.D.1.a).(2) operating suites with appropriate equipment and staff; and, (Core) I.D.1.a).(3) comprehensive clinical care services, including imaging, laboratory medicine, surgical, medical, physical and occupational rehabilitation, and pediatric consultation.
+(Core) I.D.1.b) A sufficient number and variety of new and follow-up patients must be available to ensure adequate inpatient and outpatient experience for each fellow without adversely diluting the educational experience of the orthopaedic surgery residents if present.
+(Core)

+promote fellow well-being and provide for:

+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that